robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributepayoutsof.md

         ```
         // Get the amount of discount that should be applied to any fees taken.
-        // If the fee is zero or if the fee is being used by an address that doesn't incur fees, set the discount to 100% for convinience.
+        // If the fee is zero or if the fee is being used by an address that doesn't incur fees, set the discount to 100% for convenience.
-        uint256 _feeDiscount = fee == 0 || isFeelessAddress[msg.sender]
+        uint256 _feeDiscount = fee == 0
           ?
 JBConstants.MAX_FEE_DISCOUNT
           : _currentFeeDiscount(_projectId);
         ```